Constitutional monarchy and parliamentary democracy

 The Red Electoral Alliance (RV) : a new revolutionary political party who works for equality of income, labour rights, and controlled economy and feminism.

 The Socialist Left Party (SV)Concerned with enviromental issues and education.
-Want to be perceived as unprejudiced people. but you'll probably only feel their acceptance and tolerance if you represent a minority group, otherwise they’re far from unprejudiced.
+They want to be perceived as unprejudiced people. but you'll probably only feel their acceptance and tolerance if you represent a minority group, otherwise they’re far from unprejudiced.

 The Centre Party (SP) for farmers.
 They are mostly popular in the country side and other rural areas.